 Additional Encryption Using PGP

-Files sent to our SFTP server are fully encrypted in transit and are only accessible to employees who require access for business purposes, with access granted using the principle of least privilege; however, if your security team requires encryption at rest for SFTP import files, iOFFICE can, for an additional fee, support PGP encryption using the RSA protocol.
+Files sent to our SFTP server are fully encrypted in transit and are only accessible to employees who require access for business purposes, with access granted using the principle of least privilege.
+Additionally, all files stored on the SFTP server at Azure are encrypted at rest using transparent data encryption (TDE); however, if your security team requires an additional layer of encryption for SFTP import files, iOFFICE can also support PGP encryption using the RSA protocol.

 File Format and Requirements

 File format options are flexible, allowing delimiter separated values (comma, tab, pipe) or XML.
+The name of the file must be alphanumeric and the only special characters allowed in the file name are '-' (hyphen), '_' (underscore), or '.' (period).
+No spaces are allowed.
 Delimited files must have a header row and fields should be qualified with double quotes.
-It is iOfficeʼs experience that XML is the most reliable file format, as a closing element confirms a complete file has been received.
+It is iOFFICEʼs experience that XML is the most reliable file format, as a closing element confirms a complete file has been received.

 Standard required fields are: employee ID (any unique identifier may be used as a substitute), first name, last name and email.
 Depending on use case, other fields may be needed.